mdfahimhasan/QEcoHydro/Hydro_T/README.md

-A toy hydrologic model that uses vapor pressure, precipitation, lat/lon, elevation, incoming shortwavem temperature, and wind speed datasets to estiamte extraterrestrial and clear sky solar radiation, net longwave radiation, net radiation, PET, and ET (as a function of simulated PET and soil moisture).
+A toy hydrologic model that uses vapor pressure, precipitation, lat/lon, elevation, incoming shortwave, temperature, and wind speed datasets to estiamte extraterrestrial and clear sky solar radiation, net longwave radiation, net radiation, PET, and ET (as a function of simulated PET and soil moisture).
 Finally, it employs fast/unsaturated/saturated reservoirs to simulate total streamflow.